Hearing Health Foundation

 G. Payments: Grants will be paid in two equal payments disbursed in June and February.
 Second payment will ONLY be made after the midyear report is approved by HHF.

 A. Transfer of Institution: No research grant can be transferred from one institution to another without the written approval of HHF.
 If a grantee wishes to have such transfer made, that grantee must:

-- secure written approval for this transfer from the fiscal officer at the present grantee institution;
+secure written approval for the transfer from fiscal officer at the present institution;

 B. Change of Objective: If the applicant wishes to make changes that could alter the approved objectives for which the original grant was made, prior approval of HHF is required.